tianzheng4/PointCloud-Saliency-Maps/README.md

-For paper "PointCloud Saliency Maps"
+For paper "PointCloud Saliency Maps" (To appear in ICCV 2019 oral presentation, 187 out of 4303)

 In the folder "point-master", we provide the code for testing our method on PointNet.
 The code is written based on the code from
 (PointNet https://github.com/charlesq34/pointnet)